 Nine Years War/Tyrone’s Rebellion

 War broke out with Ireland after Irish chieftains Hugh O’Neill and Hugh Roe O’Donnell rebelled against the English in Ireland.
-The fighting, predominatly in Ulster, saw the death of thousands of English soldiers.
+The fighting, predominately in Ulster, saw the death of thousands of English soldiers.

 1598 (4th August)

-Elizabeth’s most senior councillor and advisor, Sir William Cecil, died.
+Elizabeth’s most senior councillor and adviser, Sir William Cecil, died.

 Nine Years’ War

 Elizabeth sent Robert Devereux, Earl of Essex, to Ireland to defeat Hugh O’Neill and end the fighting.
 Devereux had no success and against orders, left Ireland and returned to England.
 Elizabeth sent Charles Blount to Ireland to take command and placed Devereux under house arrest.